HoloborodkoBohdan/odoo-docker-compose/README.md

 ## Development Workflow

 1. Add custom modules to `addons/` folder
-2. Restart Odoo container: `docker-compose restart odoo`
+2. Changes to Python files will auto-reload thanks to `--dev=all` mode
-3. Update app list in Odoo (Apps → Update Apps List)
+3. For new modules: Update app list in Odoo (Apps → Update Apps List)
 4. Install/upgrade your module

+**Note:** With `--dev=all` enabled, Odoo automatically reloads when you save changes to your addon files, eliminating the need for manual container restarts during development.

 ## Stopping the Environment